 To help your dog, you need to be careful with it and teach it things that can help it, like staying in the shade wildly when it’s panting or sweating too much.
 Likewise, you can teach your dog to get in water whenever it feels too hot; for that, it should know how to swim.

-You may not understand how much your care can save you from many summer problems.
+You should understand how much your care can save you from many summer problems.
 All you need to do is watch your dog, and you will know when something is wrong.
 Ensure you keep your dog in the shade and keep its hydration level in check.

 8 Things To Do To Cool A Dog Inside At Night